raynamharris/Shell_Intro_for_Transcriptomics/02_Navigating_Dirs.md

 $ cd ~/Pictures
 ~~~

-2. **Navigate to your "data" directory.
+**2. Navigate to your "data" directory.
 Next navigate to your "Desktop" using relative commands.**

 One solution
 ~~~ {.bash}